 For sake of argument, the following thoughts are meant for predicting the behavior of pump-action water blasters with on-board reservoirs that use pumps akin to their pressurized brethren.
-Syringe-type piston-based water blasters (e.g., Stream Machine or water blasters like Water Blaster Water Cannon, etc.) behave a little differently, though potentially similarly.
-However, the iSoaker.com database lacks sufficient data to do any meaningful extrapolation based on the output performance of syringe-type water blasters.
+Syringe-type piston-based water blasters (e.g., Stream Machine or water blasters like Water Blaster Water Cannon, etc.) behave somewhat differently, though potentially similarly.
+However, the iSoaker.com database lacks sufficient data to do meaningful extrapolation based on the output performance of syringe-type water blasters.

 Beginning with the End .:

 For those not wanting to read through the entire article, here are the main takeaway points for most pump-action water blasters:

 - expect most pump-action water blasters' output to fall within 30mL/s to 60mL/s (1oz/s to 2oz/s; or a 1x to 2x blast)